sophienystrom/NystromSophiaIT1025/UNIT5/readme.md

 * Explain the interaction of ciphertext, a public key and a private key

+A public key maages identity and security in internet ommunications by using algorithms that protect identities and data from being accessed by unauthorized users (guards from cyber attack).
+Public keys use a string of random numbers for encryption that can only be deciphered by the associated private key.
+A private key is a decryption key used to decrypt private encrypted text for users to view.
+Ciphertext is the encrypted form of a text after a public key encrypts a file.
+So basically, public keys encrypt text to ciphertext and then a private key derypts that ciphertext to normal text.

 * Explain why we need public key cryptography.

+Public key cryptography makes it very simple for authorization and access to encrypted files.
+For other versions of cryptography one has to give the description key to the recipient, but with a public key the reipient already HAS the private key they will use.
+Public key cryptography ensures confidentiality and privacy within communication.
+This type of cryptography can also verify identities.
+In the end it not only confirms the triad of cybersecurity but it is generally easier and more secure than some other forms of cryptography.

 ## Cryptography
 * Type a message in the "Caesar Cipher Exploration box and turn the wheel to encrypt your message.
 Then explain the encryption here: